Amirates/el_Clasico/README.md

 # el_Clasico

 Who is going to win el Clasico?
-Real Madrid of Fc Barcelona?
+Real Madrid or Fc Barcelona?

 Fun code to play around with if/else statements